Are you looking for ‘dental veneers near me?’

 Dental Veneer Risks

-That aside, there are, however, a few risks associated with getting a dental veneer.
-These primarily have to do with the permanence of dental veneers:
+These primarily have to do with the permanence of dental veneers and mostly include:

-- Veneers usually cannot be repaired if they chip or crack.
+- It’s hard to repair veneers if they have chip or crack.

-- Veneers may not exactly match the color of your other teeth.
-Also, the veneer’s color cannot be altered once it’s in place.
+- Veneers may not exactly match the colour of your other teeth.
+Also, the veneer’s colour cannot be altered once it’s in placed.
 If you plan on whitening your teeth, you need to do so before getting veneers.

 - Though not likely, veneers can dislodge and fall off.
 To minimize the chance of this occurring, do not bite your nails, chew on pencils, ice or other hard objects, or otherwise put too much pressure on your teeth.